shaliulab/idtrackerai/docs/source/FAQs.rst

 **********************************

 Yes, in the `Gitlab Repository <https://gitlab.com/polavieja_lab/idtrackerai>`_ we provide instructions to install idtracker.ai in Windows.
-We have tested the intallation in computers running Windows 10 Pro.
+We have tested the installation in computers running Windows 10 Pro.

 Can I run idtracker.ai in a laptop?
 ***********************************

 Yes.
-We are running idtracker.ai with all its possibilities in high-end performance gamming laptops from `Obsidian <https://shop.obsidian-pc.com/en/workstation.html>`_.
+We are running idtracker.ai with all its features in high-end performance gaming laptops from `Obsidian <https://shop.obsidian-pc.com/en/workstation.html>`_.
 If your laptop does not have a GPU you can still use idtracker.ai, see the previous FAQ.